MadeAgents/HammerBench/README.md

       'single_tool':<ground truth function information>
 }
 ```
 While the 'id' represents the indice in HammerBench_Based.json for data before transformation (e.g. w/o SO...).
+It will be used in 'evaluation/align_msg.py' to get the origin sQsA dataset to compare the metrics difference before and after the transformation.
 The detail descriptions of different data types are in our paper.
 They are saved in:

 ST_Perfect : data/en/single-turn/ST_Perfect.json